aliyun/aliyun-openapi-net-sdk/README.md

 ## Quick Examples
-Before you begin, you need to sign up for an Alibaba Cloud account and retrieve your [Credentials](https://usercenter.console.aliyun.com/#/manage/ak).
+At the beginning, you need to sign up for an Alibaba Cloud account and retrieve your [Credentials](https://usercenter.console.aliyun.com/#/manage/ak).
->**Note:** To increase the security of your account, we recommend that you use the AccessKey of the RAM user to access Alibaba Cloud services.
+>**Note:** To increase the security of your account, we recommend that you can use the AccessKey of the RAM user to access Alibaba Cloud services.

 ### Initiate a call

-The following code example shows the three main steps to use the Alibaba Cloud C# SDK:
+The following code examples show three main steps to use the Alibaba Cloud SDK for C#:

 - Create and initialize a DefaultAcsClient instance.